redis/docs/content/develop/clients/_index.md

 - oss
 - kubernetes
 - clients
+hideListLinks: true
 description: Connect your application to a Redis database and try an example
-linkTitle: Clients
+linkTitle: Client APIs 👩🏻‍💻
-title: Connect with Redis clients
+title: Connect with Redis client API libraries
 weight: 30
 ---